valuagorg/php/README.md

   ![Alt](https://github.com/valuagorg/php/blob/master/imgs/searchresult.png)

  This table is generated for showing unique seeds action history.
 This is developed because a tracking process was needed.
 This table shows data from action table of a seed, also data from seed id table.
+To implement this we needed to write 3 different PHP files, 1 for searching and 2 for results since there are 2 types of seeds and they are very different from each other.

  - Admin Panel